Neuropsychological test: Benefits

 The most beneficial factor of neuropsychological assessment is that it provides an accurate diagnosis of the disorder for the patient when it is unclear to the psychologist what exactly the patient has.
 This allows for accurate treatment later on in the process because treatment is driven by the exact symptoms of the disorder and how a specific patient may react to different treatments.
 The assessment allows the psychologist and patient to understand the severity of the deficit and to allow better decision-making by both parties.

+Beyond diagnosing specific disorders, neuropsychological evaluations are frequently used to identify intellectual giftedness or twice-exceptionality (2e), assess age-related cognitive decline, and provide objective data for academic or workplace accommodations.